<img src="https://ws.zoominfo.com/pixel/xTG1BS8CsDQowHnW1QUQ" width="1" height="1" style="display: none;">

 • acknowledging social and economic challenges

-• putting great attention on human well-being and sustainability
+• putting great attention to human well-being and sustainability

-• providing ‘a vision of industry that aims beyond efficiency and productivity as the sole goals’ (European Commission)
+• providing a vision of an industry that aims beyond efficiency and productivity as the sole goals’ (European Commission)

 … while relying on the technological advancements of Industry 4.0 at the same time.